 Creams containing retinoids, often prescribed to treat acne, can also be used to treat warts.
 Some medicines contain podophyllotoxin.
 Don’t use retinoids or podophyllotoxin if you're pregnant, trying to get pregnant or breastfeeding.

 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-Cryotherapy may need to be repeated every three to four weeks.
-It can be painful and sometimes lead to blistering or scarring of the skin.
-It isn’t often recommended for children as it’s painful and they may not be able to stay still long enough for the procedure to be carried out.
+Cryotherapy may need to be repeated every one to four weeks for up to three months.
+It can be painful and sometimes lead to blistering or scarring of your skin.
+It isn’t often recommended for children because it’s painful and they may not be able to stay still long enough for the procedure to be carried out.

-If you have a condition that means your immune system is weakened, such as HIV infection or leukaemia, you're more likely to develop warts and they can be harder to treat.
+If you have a condition that means your immune system is weakened, such as HIV/AIDS or leukaemia, you're more likely to develop warts and verrucas and they can be harder to treat.

 Warts and verrucas are usually caused by direct skin contact or contact with contaminated surfaces.

 Taking the following precautions can help prevent warts and verrucas.

 There is no reason why you can’t continue to take part in activities, such as sports or swimming, if you have a wart or verruca.
 It's a good idea to cover your wart with a plaster or, if you go barefoot in communal areas, you may want to wear a verruca sock.